iamRichardCN/DEVOPS-PROJECTS/projec3-MERN-STACK-IMPLEMENTATION.md

 **Node.js:** A JavaScript runtime environment.
 It is used to run JavaScript on a machine rather than in a browser.

-Specifically, a simple **To-Do application** that creates To-Do will be deployed as a MERN stack in AWS Cloud.
+Specifically, a simple **To-Do application** that creates To-Do list will be deployed as a MERN stack in AWS Cloud.
 The procedure for this implementation is divided into two;

-**Step 1 – backend configuration:** At this sage i focus on the i installation of ''expressjs'', the Models and creation of the Mongodb database
+**Step 1 – backend configuration:** At this sage, i will focus on the i installation of **expressjs**, **the Models** and creation of the **Mongodb database**

-**Step 2 – frontend creation:** This second step i will be creating a user interface for the Web client (browser) to interact with the application
+**Step 2 – frontend creation:** in this second step, i will be creating a user interface for the Web client (browser) to interact with the application

 ## STEP 1 – BACKEND CONFIGURATION
 After conecting the windows terminal to the EC2 instance created in the aws cloud, the ubuntu in use was upgraded using